 At the finish line Milo awaited each runner with a congratulatory high-five as they joined in cheering on the remaining runners.

 Bringing students, staff and faculty together

 “I heard about the race at one of the Coffee Monday events,” said first-year student Riley Boston.
 “I wanted to get out into the community and be more active.”
-Events such as Coffee Mondays and the Milo Mile are just two of the ways the Office of Events and Partnerships helps build campus community.
+Events such as Coffee Mondays and the Milo Mile are just two of the ways the helps build campus community.

 Fresh fruit and birthday cake rounded out the morning’s continental-style breakfast – the perfect way to replenish everyone’s energy.
 Registered attendees also received a Milo Mile T-shirt and a CU Denver travel mug.

 After the CU Denver Cheer Squad performed in honor of the occasion, a couple of Milo’s Auraria Campus-based friends joined the fun – the CityHawk and Rowdy the Roadrunner.
 Getting together with old friends is always a celebration, but seeing Milo have fun with his friends was priceless.